iotivity/iotivity-lite/README.rst

 - **Support for static OR dynamic allocation of internal structures**:
-  On environments with a C library that supports heap allocation functions, the stack can be configured at build-time to use dynamic memory allocation to operate without any pre-determined set of resource constraints.
+  On environments with a C library that supports heap allocation functions, the stack can be configured at build-time to use dynamic memory allocation to operate without any pre-configured set of memory constraints.

   Alternatively, the stack may be configured to statically allocate all internal structures by setting a number of build-time parameters that